 After two years, and having acquired some equipment for his future farm, he decided to move home to Saratoga.
 He felt living where he was seeking land would increase the chances of finding his farm.

 Tim took off-farm work in Saratoga, dedicating his increased income to his farm search.
 He also devoted a lot of his time to drafting a 6-year business plan, including monthly cash flow estimates.

 He considered each possible property, asking: What infrastructure would I need to build?
 What are the soil types?
 What school district is this property in?
 Does this location work for my future CSA?

-Tim also reviewed any potential properties with his local land trusts and a few other organizations to assess zoning considerations and the likelihood of receiving a conservation easement.
+Tim also reviewed any potential properties with his local land trust, Saratoga PLAN, to assess zoning considerations and the likelihood of receiving a conservation easement.

 After nearly a year of discussions, Tim partnered with a farmland investor, the Local Farms Fund (LFF).
 LFF agreed to purchase the farm and provide a lease-to-own contract once Tim found the right farm.

 Over four years into his search, Tim and his wife had visited, contacted, or considered 75-100 properties.
-In 2015, with the help of their friend, a realtor, they found the right farm.
+In 2015, with the help of their friend, a real estate agent, they found the right farm.

 The farm had a home in decent shape, good soils for vegetables, access to water, and outbuildings.
 The initial asking price was almost $500,000, but after negotiations, LFF was able to buy the farm on Tim’s behalf.